Structured IQC Synthesis of Robust $\mathcal{H}_2$ Controllers in the Frequency Domain: IQC Synthesis via Nonsmooth Optimization

 is guaranteed. \end{cor} Note that, as shown in \cite{cavalcanti2020}, for multipliers of structure \(\bm{\Pi}\), condition \cref{eq:singular_valuecond} implies the following \acrlong{fdi}, which is known from earlier works on \gls{iqc} stability analysis.
 Letting \( \Pi_a = \mathcal{C}(\Pi,\Pi_p) \),

 With this modification, the search for a feasible multiplier \(\Pi_a\) can be performed directly in the frequency domain using nonsmooth optimization techniques such as \cite{apkarian2006}, without having to resort to frequency gridding.
 The advantages over using the \gls{kyp} lemma to obtain an equivalent \gls{lmi} condition for \cref{eq:fdi} without gridding are manifold: \begin{enumerate}[1)] \item No Lyapunov variables need to be introduced, which scale quadratically with system size and pose computational limitations for large systems. \item No \gls{sdp} solvers are required to solve any \glspl{lmi}.
-These tend to struggle with numerical issues when the involved matrices are badly conditioned and may falsely report an infeasible solution as feasible, e.g.\ when the trivial zero solution is not explicitly ruled out, posing risks if the result is not verified.
-Bad conditioning often can be the outcome of transformations needed to render the problem convex, see e.g.\ \cite{schuette2022}. \item Non-convex problems (e.g.\ synthesis) can be directly solved.
+These tend to struggle with numerical issues when the involved matrices are badly conditioned and may falsely report an infeasible solution as feasible, posing risks if the result is not verified.
+Bad conditioning can be an outcome of transformations needed to render the problem convex, see e.g.\ \cite{schuette2022}. \item Non-convex problems (e.g.\ synthesis) can be directly solved.
 For the \gls{lmi} approach, iterative methods, e.g.\ \cite{veenman2014}, that cannot provide even local optimality certificates and produce often undesirable high-order controllers need to be used instead, increasing conservatism. \item Structural constraints on the controller design are easily incorporated. \item Poles of the basis functions for dynamic multipliers need not be selected a priori but are optimized by the optimization algorithm. \end{enumerate} Possible downsides of the frequency domain approach are addressed in \cref{sec:results}.